wso2/docs-is/en/docs/setup/removing-unused-tokens-from-the-database.md

 method.

 !!! tip
-    It is safe to run these steps in read-only mode or during a time when traffic on the server is low, but that is not mandatory.
+    It is safe to run these steps in read-only mode or during a time when traffic on the server is low but that is not mandatory.

 1. Disable the internal token cleanup process by configuring the following property in the `deployment.toml` file found in the `<IS_HOME>/repository/conf` folder.